Christerlesn/bad_parking/sinatra-cms-app-assessment-v-000/spec.md

     You have a large number of small Git commits

-    Your commit messages are meaningful
+y  Your commit messages are meaningful

-    You made the changes in a commit that relate to the commit message
+y  You made the changes in a commit that relate to the commit message

-    You don't include changes in a commit that aren't related to the commit message
+y  You don't include changes in a commit that aren't related to the commit message